adpu/amd/README.txt

 == Description ==

-Amd is a simple wordpress plugin that add a meta description field iniside post editor of wordpress panel.
+Amd is a simple wordpress plugin that add a meta description field inside post editor of wordpress panel.

     Note that the `readme.txt` of the stable tag is the one that is considered the defining one for the plugin, so if the `/trunk/readme.txt` file says that the stable tag is `4.3`, then it is `/tags/4.3/readme.txt` that'll be used